skzv/my-plain-blog/_drafts/2021-07-28-lucid-configurator-is-a-streaming-video-game.md

 ## Sounds Expensive

-Imagine you have a 1,000 users connected to the site: you need a 1,000 hardware accelerated instances of a video game engine receiving inputs and streaming back large amounts of realtime video- just like the cloud video games products that are Stadia and GeForce now, among others.
+Imagine you have a 1,000 users connected to the site: you need a 1,000 hardware accelerated instances of a video game engine receiving inputs and streaming back large amounts of realtime video- just like the cloud video games products that are Stadia and GeForce Now, among others.
 But it seems they're very aware of that: to save on costs, they disconnect you after 60s of inactavity:

 ![Inactivity downgrade]({{ "/inactivity-downgrade.png" | prepend: page.imgpath }})
 {% include caption.html content="Downgrading on idle must save a lot of money." %}